Hamiltonian stochastic Lie systems and applications: Relative equilibrium points and stochastic Hamiltonian Lie systems

-In short, relative equilibrium points for a differential equation, in general, and stochastic one, in particular, are points where the dynamics is generated by symmetries of the differential equations.
-In this section we will define relative equilibrium points for Hamiltonian stochastic differential equations in a Stratonovich form.
-This will be developed in terms of the theory developed in \cite{LO08}.
+In short, relative equilibrium points for a system of differential equations on a manifold $M$, in general, and for a system of stochastic differential equations, in particular, are points where the dynamics is generated by Lie group actions such that the elements of the group are understood as symmetries of the differential equations.
+In this section, we define for the first time relative equilibrium points for Hamiltonian stochastic differential equations in Stratonovich form of the particular type \eqref{eq:HamSDE} using the theory in \cite{LO08,LO09b}.

-Let us start be reviewing the notion of symmetries and symplectic reduction for Hamiltonian stochastic differential equations.
+Let us start by reviewing the notion of symmetries for stochastic differential equations and symplectic reduction for Hamiltonian stochastic differential equations (see \cite[Section 2]{LO09b} for details).

-\begin{definition} Let $X:\mathbb{R}_+\times \Omega\rightarrow M$ be a semi-martingale and let $\mathfrak{S}:\T\mathbb{R}^\ell\times M\rightarrow \T M$ be a Stratonovich operator.
-A diffeomorphism $\phi:M\rightarrow M$ is a symmetry of the stochastic differential equation associated with $\mathfrak{S}$ if
+\begin{definition} Let $B:\mathbb{R}_+\times \Omega\rightarrow \mathbb{R}^\ell$ be a semi-martingale and let $\mathfrak{S}\colon\T\mathbb{R}^\ell\times M\rightarrow \T M$ be a Stratonovich operator.
+A diffeomorphism $\phi\colon M\rightarrow M$ is a {\it symmetry of the stochastic differential equation associated with $\mathfrak{S}$} if